TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

 where the version encodes the format of the compiled file; it generally contains the Python version number.
 For example, in CPython release 3.3 the compiled version of spam.py would be cached as ``__pycache__/spam.cpython-33.pyc``.
-This naming convention allows compiled modules from different releases and different versions of Python to coexist.
+This naming convention allows compiled modules kutoka different releases and different versions of Python to coexist.

 Python checks the modification date of the source against the compiled version